 Learn more about North American Technician Excellence Inc., the leading nonprofit certification program for technicians in the heating, ventilation, air-conditioning, and refrigeration (HVAC/R) industry.

 "TurfMutt" is a nationwide, in-school, science-based program for grades K-5, with activities for teachers and families available on the website.
 TurfMutt is designed to educate today's youth and their families on the importance of caring for our greenspaces and to inspire a greater appreciation for the backyards, landscapes and community greenspaces around us.
-The program is developed and supported by the Outdoor Power Equipment Research & Education Foundation (OPEI) and Discovery Education.

 What You Need to Know About Energy